Lodakins/TutoringApp/README.md

 ### Current Version
 The current version of this api is version 1 (v1)
 ### Root Endpoint
-The root end point for the api is  ` __https://glacial-brook-30590.herokuapp.com/v1+__ `
+The root end point for the api is  `https://glacial-brook-30590.herokuapp.com/v1 `
 ### Authentication
 Apart from the register and login endpoints, an API Key is required to be sent as part of every request to the backend, in the form of an ` x-access-token` request header.it is generated when you login use successfully login.

 ### ADMIN DETAILS
-Admin details are found in the middlware folder called admin.txt
+Admin details are found in a file called admin.txt inside the middleware folder

 ### Request and Resoponse Sample